schelian/python_project_template/README.md

 # Running

 ## Setup, data preprocessing
 Split data into training and testing splits.

-This reads from data/raw and writes to data/processed.
+This reads from data/<dataset>/raw and writes to data/<dataset>/processed (X_train, y_train, etc.).
 ````
 cd src/data
 python preprocess_data.py
 ````

 ## Training
-Run the training portion, training.py.
+Run the training, training.py.

+This reads from data/<dataset>/processed and writes to models/<dataset>/ (y_train_pred.csv, etc.)
 !!
 To check the code is working OK: use ConfigFile_checkWorking and DataSet_checkWorking.
 This should take 15 minutes.
 This should take about 1 hour on a machine with a 8 GB GPU.